 Explore the world of VC and learn in-demand skills with this free job simulation from H2 Ventures.

 Skills you’ll build: Startup scouting, opportunity analysis, identifying factors of success, investment lifecycle, financial modeling, comparable company analysis, forecasting

 Where Do Firms Get the Money to Invest?

-The money firms use for these investments comes from a variety of sources.
-Limited partners can be endowments, independent wealth funds, or individual investors.
-But, much of the money that comprises a private equity fund comes from pension plans — specifically public pension plans.
+The money PE firms use for investing comes from a variety of sources: Limited partners can be endowments, independent wealth funds, or individual investors.
+But, much of the money that comprises a private equity fund comes from pension plans — specifically, public pension plans.

-Many public pension plans are underfunded, so in an attempt to ensure they can pay their beneficiaries, these public pension funds invest in private equity.
+Many of the world’s public pension plans are underfunded, so in an attempt to ensure they can pay their beneficiaries, these pension funds invest in private equity.
 According to a study from the National Association of Investing Companies, nearly half of all funding for their member companies came from public pension plans as of November 2021.

 Careers in Private Equity

 In a private equity firm, you can either work on the investing side or in a more support-focused role behind the scenes.

 Working on the client-facing, investing side of a private equity firm is a relatively straightforward career progression: You start as a private equity analyst and work your way up to partner.

 As entry-level positions, sometimes called junior associates, analyst roles typically involve a lot of learning and helping higher-ups.
 These financial analysts review data, draft financial models, and create presentations.